Guide to Getting a Mortgage

 This is possibly the most oft-asked question about getting a mortgage.
 While twenty-years ago it was possible to get a zero-down payment mortgage the Government of Canada has since

 clamped down on zero-down mortgages.
 In rare circumstances where you are purchasing a relative’s home you can receive what is called ‘Gifted Equity,’ where your relative will give you the down payment, essentially selling you the home for less than what it is worth, a zero-down mortgage is still technically possible.
-It is best to contact a Mortgage Broker or Mortgage Agent to go over if this is a possibility.
+It is best to contact a Mortgage Broker to go over if this is a possibility.
 Please call or text me at 519-860-2102 for details!

 5 Percent Down Mortgage

 In most cases the Minimum Down Payment needed is 5 percent.
 This is regulated by the Government of Canada.
 A 5-percent down Mortgage what is called an ‘Insured Mortgage,’ meaning with 5 percent down you can obtain a mortgage with Mortgage Insurance.
 These mortgages are insured by the Canadian Mortgage and Housing Corporation (CMHC), Genworth Financial or Canada Guaranty.
 With mortgage insurance the lenders are guaranteed that if the mortgage goes into default they will be compensated by the mortgage insurer.

 5 percent down payment mortgages are heavily regulated by the Government of Canada.
 In order to qualify for a 5 percent mortgage you must have two sources of revolving credit (line of credit, credit card, etc), for two years, with good credit history.
 There cannot be any Bankruptcies, Consumer Proposals or Collections on the credit bureau.